Great Lines Heritage Park: The Field of Fire

 This is an open stretch of land immediately in front of the Chatham Lines fortifications (of Fort Amherst), if the outer fortification was breached then the enemy would have to cross the field of fire, its openness (meaning no shelter) would allow for a clear view, and shot, of the approaching enemy.

 In 1709, by an Act of Parliament, the Government compulsorily purchased the land in 'Westcourt', along with a part of 'Upbury Manor' and some land in Chatham, for the building of the Dockyard defences and the lines.

 A cricket pitch was also set-up on the land pre-1700s.
 But when the lines were extended and the Field of Fire was also extended, it also upset the locals of Gillingham.
 On 14 June 1758, Captain George Brisac (the Lines superintendent) was threatened with murder (by an unknown local) if he did not restore the pitch.

 Between 1755 and 1756, the Chatham Lines were built as a large earthwork ditch around Fort Amherst.

 This open land was used to graze cattle between 1760 and 1812.

 In 1770, the parish surveyed the crown property around the lines.
 In 1781, it listed 16 public rights of way crossing the lines.

-Between 1778–1783, the lines were extended and enhanced.
+Between 1778 and 1783, the lines were extended and enhanced.